 Ellmann, Richard and Susan Sontag.
 "Vautrin's Cigar."
 Letter exchange covering Balzac, Wilde, and Proust, in the NY Review of Books, 4 Aug.
 1977.

 Foster, David.
 "Oscar Wilde, De Profundis, and the rhetoric of agency."
 Foster considers Wilde's rhetorical strategies and motives in De Profundis, remarking that "De Profundis reproduces that fundamental conflict between power and victimization underlying the social identity Wilde had come to inhabit as an active homosexual.
 In the text he casts himself alternately as a tragic protagonist undone by hubris and a victim overwhelmed by repressive social forces.
 It is the tension between these roles that destabilizes the tone of De Profundis and creates abrupt shifts of mood.
 Papers on Language and Literature 37, 1 (Winter 2001) [sub ser, questia].

 Frankel, Nick. "'Ave Imperatrix': Oscar Wilde and the Poetry of Englishness."
-Victorian Poetry 35 (1997).
-On Wilde's national and cultural allegiance, whether English or Irish, in connection with his poetry [first page only, blurred, jstor].
+On Wilde's national and cultural allegiance, whether English or Irish.
+Victorian Poetry 35, 2 (Summer 1997) [free at jstor].

 Gregor, Ian.
 "Comedy and Oscar Wilde."
 The Sewanee Review 74, 2 (Spring 1966) pp 501-21 [free at jstor].